Faster Convergence of Local SGD for Over-Parameterized Models: Abstract

 \section{Abstract}

 Modern machine learning architectures are often highly expressive.
 They are usually over-parameterized and can interpolate the data by driving the empirical loss close to zero.
 We analyze the convergence of Local SGD (or FedAvg) for such over-parameterized models in the heterogeneous data setting and improve upon the existing literature by establishing the following convergence rates.
-We show an error bound of $\O(\exp(-T))$ for strongly-convex loss functions, where $T$ is the total number of iterations.
-For general convex loss functions, we establish an error bound of $\O(1/T)$ under a mild data similarity assumption and an error bound of $\O(K/T)$ otherwise, where $K$ is the number of local steps.
-We also extend our results for non-convex loss functions by proving an error bound of $\O(K/T)$.
-Before our work, the best-known convergence rate for strongly-convex loss functions was $\O(\exp(-T/K))$, and none existed for general convex or non-convex loss functions under the over-parameterized setting.
-We complete our results by providing problem instances in which such convergence rates are tight to a constant factor under a reasonably small stepsize scheme.
-Finally, we validate our theoretical results by performing large-scale numerical experiments on both real and synthetic data that reveal the convergence behavior of Local SGD for practical over-parameterized deep learning models.
+For general convex loss functions, we establish an error bound of $\O(1/T)$ under a mild data similarity assumption and an error bound of $\O(K/T)$ otherwise, where $K$ is the number of local steps and $T$ is the total number of iterations.
+For non-convex loss functions we prove an error bound of $\O(K/T)$.
+These bounds improve upon the best previous bound of $\O(1/\sqrt{nT})$ in both cases, where $n$ is the number of nodes, when no assumption on the model being over-parameterized is made.
+We complete our results by providing problem instances in which our established convergence rates are tight to a constant factor with a reasonably small stepsize.
+Finally, we validate our theoretical results by performing large-scale numerical experiments that reveal the convergence behavior of Local SGD for practical over-parameterized deep learning models, in which the $\O(1/T)$ convergence rate of Local SGD is clearly shown.